zitadel/zitadel/CONTRIBUTING.md

 7. Use [Semantic Release commit messages](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#type) to simplify creation of release notes.
 In the title of the pull request [correct tagging](#commit-messages) is required and will be requested by the reviewers.

-8. On Github, [send a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review) to `zitadel:v2-alpha`.
+8. On GitHub, [send a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review) to `zitadel:v2-alpha`.
 Request review from one of the maintainers.

 ### Reviewing a Pull Request

 The reviewers will provide you feedback and approve your changes as soon as they are satisfied.
-If we ask you for changes in the code, you can follow the [Github Guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/incorporating-feedback-in-your-pull-request) to incorporate feedback in your pull request.
+If we ask you for changes in the code, you can follow the [GitHub Guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/incorporating-feedback-in-your-pull-request) to incorporate feedback in your pull request.

 <!-- TODO: how to do this via git -->
 <!-- TODO: change commit message via git -->